 A Harvard graduate, Neil deGrasse Tyson can be viewed as the 21st century iteration of Carl Sagan.
 An astrophysicist, an author and a radio/television presenter, Tyson admits himself to be heavily inspired by his predecessor.
 Having written 14 books, numerous essays and opinion articles, alongside an equal number of highly-cited research publications, he (like Sagan) proves that communication does not necessarily deter a researcher from scientific pursuits.
 He has been a co-author and a host for several TV programs on PBS (including the reboot of ‘Cosmos: A Space-time Odyssey’), Star-Talk TV and radio, has been an adviser on several films, and appeared on several of the most popular American talk shows – much like any other non-scientist celebrity.
 Outside the lime-light he has mentored officially five theses, thought 20 widely popular college courses, and has earned twenty honorary doctorates from various institutes.
 He has received multiple awards, many of which – for his science communication, including the ‘Public Welfare Medal’ – the highest distinction given by the National Academy of Sciences for popularizing science (10).
 The same National Academy of Sciences that attempted to honor for the same achievement Sagan decades before after refusing his membership.

-Susan Adele Greenfield, or otherwise known as Baroness Greenfield, is British neuroscientist working on Parkinson’s and Alzheimer’s as a research fellow in Lincoln College in Oxford University, UK.
+Susan Adele Greenfield, or Baroness Greenfield, is a British neuroscientist working on Parkinson’s and Alzheimer’s as a research fellow in Lincoln College in Oxford University, UK.
 She is also a prominent writer, broadcaster, and member of the House of Lords.
-According the latest available information, she has received as many honorary doctorates as Sit David Attenborough – 32, and a number of awards, including the ‘Michael Faraday Prize’ by the Royal Society of London for ‘excellence in communicating science to UK audiences’ and ‘The Most Excellent Order of the British Empire’ for her contribution to the public understanding of science.
+According to the latest available information, she has received as many honorary doctorates as Sir David Attenborough – 32, and many awards, including the ‘Michael Faraday Prize’ by the Royal Society of London for ‘excellence in communicating science to UK audiences’ and ‘The Most Excellent Order of the British Empire’ for her contribution to the public understanding of science.
 Nevertheless, some of her conclusions on the influence of modern entertainment on the brain are questioned by her peers, and the media is more frequently busy with what she’s wearing rather than her science.
-How come a scientist equally recognized as Sir Attenborough rises more talk about personal style rather than content, remains a flaw of our society (and this time, not only of the inherently patriarchal scientific circles).
-But the fact of the day is that she too has achieved stardom by communicating science and debating on the importance of utilizing scientific principles in our everyday life.
+Why a scientist equally recognized as Sir Attenborough rises more talk about personal style rather than content, remains a flaw of our society (and this time, not only of the inherently patriarchal scientific circles).
+But the fact is that she too has achieved stardom by communicating science and debating on the importance of utilizing scientific principles in our everyday life.